ruthgn/Spam-Detection-Filter/spam-vs-ham-detection-filter.md

 ## Creating a Data Pipeline

-Let's run our model again and then predict off the test set.
+Let's run our model again and predict from the test set.
 We will use SciKit Learn's [pipeline](http://scikit-learn.org/stable/modules/pipeline.html) capabilities to store a pipeline of workflow.
-This will allow us to set up all the transformations that we will do to the data for future use.
+This will allow us to set up all the transformations needed to use the data in the future.

 ```python